samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** Instantaneous

 Lightning springs from you to a creature that you try to touch.
 Make a melee spell attack against the target.
-On a hit, the target takes 1d8 Lightning damage, and it can’t make [Opportunity Attacks](/sources/dnd/free-rules/rules-glossary#OpportunityAttack) until the start of its next turn.
+On a hit, the target takes 1d8 Lightning damage, and it can't make [Opportunity Attacks](/sources/dnd/free-rules/rules-glossary#OpportunityAttack) until the start of its next turn.

 ***Cantrip Upgrade.*** The damage increases by 1d8 when you reach levels 5 (2d8), 11 (3d8), and 17 (4d8).